-Gordon Mckenna Studio
+About: Gordon Mckenna Studio.

 Gordon Mckenna is a British artist who lives and works in Aberdeen Scotland UK.
 His work is influenced by his interest in how an accumulated history of images, stories and mythologies impact on the way we shape our own personal identities.
 Gordon's fascination with people and the environments they live and socialise in has created a landscape of extraordinary beings living in an increasingly unpredictable, cosmopolitan and dynamic world.